basscss/basscss/README.md

 ---

 # Guide to Web Design
-For more on web design with BASSCSS, read the guide:
+For more on web design with Basscss, read the guide:

 http://basscss.com/docs/guide